 See what’s available

-Even if you aren’t quite ready to apply yet, it doesn’t hurt to scope out the various deals available.
-Trussle can be a good source of mortgage advice and information from a range of providers (it provides a comparison service where you input certain details and it evaluates deals).
+Even if you aren’t quite ready to apply yet, it doesn’t hurt to scope out the various deals available, try comparison websites and information blogs.
 This type of fact-finding across comparison sites and the web is general is a great way to start looking at factors like fees, terms and conditions, mortgage lengths, and even the requirements you will need to satisfy.
 This will help you prepare and get everything in order before you start applying.

 Buying a property is always a big deal and could in fact be one of the biggest financial transactions of your life.
 Of course, you will plan, but when you’re a small business owner, it’s even more necessary.
 You need to know what your lender is looking for in terms of a proven revenue track record and a certain level of income.
 Then make sure you maintain those standards for at least two years before applying.
 This will significantly increase the likelihood of you being approved.